iampraveens/Rule-Based-ChatBot-For-Retail/README.md

 - Type your questions or greetings in the input box and press Enter to get responses from the chatbot.
 - The chatbot will understand your intent and respond accordingly.
+- Questions can be ask:
+  - Hi, How are you, Hello.

 ## Dockerized Web App
 You can also deploy the Rule Based ChatBot For Retail web application using Docker.
 Build the Docker image and run the container: